syncedtoblog/syncedtoblog.github.io/_posts/2020-08-14-Safe-Stadiums-Premier-League.md

 We were posed this question by a Synced user who had noticed that crime & safety statistics on their local stadium's Synced mark were higher than the rest of the local area.
 We were intrigued, does matchday bring with it significantly more crime and safety problems?
 And do some stadiums have more of a problem than others?

-We decided to focus on Premier League stadiums, and only for those teams that have consistently been in the Premier League over the last xxxx years.
+We decided to focus on Premier League stadiums, and for the period over the 2018-2019 season, for which sufficient data was available.

 **Comparing On-Season Crime Stats to Off-Season**